ladjs/superagent/docs/index.md

         .data({ pet: 'tobi' })
         .end(callback)

-  SuperAgent formats are extensible, however by default "json" and "form-data" are supported.
+  SuperAgent formats are extensible, however by default "json" and "form" are supported.
 To send the data as `application/x-www-form-urlencoded` simply invoke `.type()` with "form-data", where the default is "json".
 This request will POST the body "name=tj&pet=tobi".

       request.post('/user')
-        .type('form-data')
+        .type('form')
         .data({ name: 'tj' })
         .data({ pet: 'tobi' })
         .end(callback)